MohammadKani/awesome-chatgpt-prompts/README.md

 > between visits.
 My first request is "I need help addressing my sensitivity to
 > cold foods."

-## Act as a Web Design Consultant
+## به عنوان یک Web Design Consultant

 Contributed by: [@devisasari](https://github.com/devisasari)

-> I want you to act as a web design consultant.
+> I want you to به عنوان یک web design consultant.
 I will provide you with details
 > related to an organization needing assistance designing or redeveloping their
 > website, and your role is to suggest the most suitable interface and features
 > that can enhance user experience while also meeting the company's business